roushou/polyte/polyte-gamma/README.md

 The Gamma API provides read-only access to Polymarket's market data, including markets, events, series, tags, and sports metadata.

+More information about this crate can be found in the [crate documentation](https://docs.rs/polyte-gamma/).

 ## Features

 - **Type-Safe API**: Strongly-typed responses with serde deserialization